 You might have noticed that when you have an urgent need to go to the bathroom that you cross your legs.
 You might even hold the perineum if it’s a real emergency!
 You are calling in the helper muscles.

 The inner thigh muscles (adductors) are often used as helper muscles (co-contractors).
-We can decide to use them as we are training the pelvic floor muscle to get stronger by using them at the same time as the pelvic floor muscle (insert pic of adductor/pelvic floor muscle).
+We can decide to use them as we are training the pelvic floor muscle to get stronger by using them at the same time as the pelvic floor muscle.

 We do the opposite for people with pelvic pain or urinary urgency/frequency we encourage them not to train the adductors, but to lengthen them.
 Bound Angle and Straddle are two yoga postures to help lengthen the inner thighs.